 Police: Body found in car trunk 'likely' missing woman, 89

-PORTLAND, Ore. – A body found in the trunk of a car during a traffic stop likely belongs to an 89-year-old woman who has been missing for a week and the driver of the car has been arrested on a murder charge, the Portland Police Bureau said Wednesday.
+PORTLAND, Ore. – A body found in the trunk of a car during a traffic stop likely belongs to an 89-year-old woman who has been missing for a week, and a convicted sex offender who was driving the car has been arrested on a murder charge, the Portland Police Bureau said Wednesday.

 The Oregon Medical Examiner's Office is conducting a confirmation of the body's identity and has determined the person died of homicidal violence, Portland police Sgt.
 Christopher Burley said.